Skip to content

 • Provision of strategies and advice around Preparing for Adulthood

-PfA advisors give young people information, advice, and guidance about their options.
+Formerly known as the Preparing for Adulthood Team, SEND Career advisors give young people with an EHC plan information, advice, and guidance about their options.
 They ensure they have the information they need to make decisions about their future.

 For example after leaving school they could go to college, apply for an apprenticeship, or look for a job.
-The PfA Advisor will ask the young person and others who know them well what they like and what they are good at.
+The SEND Career Advisor will ask the young person and others who know them well what they like and what they are good at.

-When is it appropriate to involve a PfA?
+When is it appropriate to involve a SEND Careers Advisor?

-When a young person starts year 9, a Preparing for Adulthood advisor will write to the young person to introduce themselves and offer advice on options.
-From year 10, your advisor will meet with the young person to explore options and paths they might take.
+When a young person starts year 9, a SEND Career advisor will write to the young person to introduce themselves and offer advice on options.
+From year 10, the advisor will meet with the young person to explore options and paths they might take.

-For more information on the Preparing for Adulthood Service
+For more information on the SEND Career Advice Service

 Targeted Youth Advisers